 2. The domain name is misspelt

-There’s another clue hidden in domain names that provide a strong indication of phishing scams – and it unfortunately complicates our previous clue.
+There’s another clue hidden in domain names that provides a strong indication of phishing scams – unfortunately, it complicates our previous clue.

 The problem is that anyone can buy a domain name from a registrar.
 And although every domain name must be unique, there are plenty of ways to create addresses that are indistinguishable from the one that’s being spoofed.

 Take a look at this example:

 Here, scammers have registered the domain ‘microsfrtfonline.com’, which to a casual reader mimics the words ‘Microsoft Online’, which could reasonably be considered a legitimate address.